ItsAnyaS/POS/README.md

 POS is an open sourse Point of sale terminal desinged to work on any platform with limited computing power.
-This system is designed to be able to provide small vendors with alternatie to large comapnies that charge large fees and require you use their own hardware.

 ## Agenda